 And then the camera pans over a green field.
 Nimoy says that Millers remains lie between there and Paris as ‘Moonlight Serenade’ plays softly in the background.
 And I’m going to be honest: I’ve been kind of cynical up to here, but it genuinely does bring a lump to my throat.
 It’s good television, if nothing else.

 So the episode has some good music if you like that sort of thing.
 It has some excellent footage, both of Miller and WWII-era aircraft in flight.
 The re-enactments are kind of pointless, but not too annoying.
-And I don’t know if the electronic music is more creepy than usual or if it’s the contrast with the swing music that made it seem extra weird, but either way it’s pretty effective.
+And I don’t know if the electronic music is more creepy than usual or if it’s the contrast with the swing music that makes it seem extra weird, but either way it’s pretty effective.
 So I can’t fault the episode as entertainment I guess.
 But the central mystery… there’s no there there.

 Tens of millions of people died in World War II.
 As a history buff – or hell, just as a human being – I think it would be good if all of the stories of these people’s lives were both fully known and widely available.
 But it’s just not the case.
 And, like it or not, that’s just as true if we’re talking about an unknown or a major celebrity.